-- 33. It is possible that, over the Plan period, sites within the Development Boundary will come forward for development.
-The cumulative effect of this can change the character of the area. - 34.
+- 36. It is possible that, over the Plan period, sites within the Development Boundary will come forward for development.
+The cumulative effect of this can change the character of the area. - 37.
 Not all gaps are appropriate for infilling.
 Early on in this neighbourhood plan process the community identified the protection of significant green gaps as a key issue these are identified on Map 7.
 Misterton is characterised by the open spaces and other breaks between buildings that exist due to the scale and massing of former agricultural buildings (farmhouses and barns) and the singular plot depths along some of the routes that allow glimpses to the open countryside.
-Infill development will not be desirable if it erodes the historic character of the village.
+Infill development will not be desirable if it erodes the historic character of the village. - 38.
+The MRNP defines limited infill as the completion of an otherwise substantially built-up frontage by the filling of a small gap capable of taking one or two dwellings only.
+A gap should be comparable in size and scale to the plots of adjoining properties and should be able to accommodate the number of units proposed.
+The dwellings should be of a similar size, scale and massing to those in the area and provides a plot to building ratio that is comparable to adjoining properties.